EDUCBA

 • MINVERSE function in Excel is categorized under the “Math and Trigonometry” section within Formulas.

-• This function helps us find out the inverse of a square matrix with a non-zero determinant value.
-Note that MINVERSE is an array function and is developed in a way that it can only be compatible with arrays.
+• This function helps us find the inverse of a square matrix with a non-zero determinant value.
+Note that MINVERSE is an array function developed in a way that can only be compatible with arrays.

 Things to Remember

-• A matrix for which you are expecting to compute an inverse matrix needed to be square.
-Meaning, it should have equals number of rows and columns.
+• A matrix for which you expect to compute an inverse matrix must be square.
+Meaning it should have an equal number of rows and columns.

 • The matrix should contain numeric values only.
-If there are any blank cell or text values under the given matrix, you’ll face #VALUE! error while computing an inverse of the same.
+If any blank cell or text values are under the given matrix, you’ll face #VALUE!
+Error while computing an inverse of the same.

-• Array argument can also be provided as array constants such as {2, 3; 4, 5}.
-In which the rows and column arguments are separated by semicolon within the curly braces.
+• Array arguments can also be provided as array constants such as {2, 3, 4, 5}.
+In which the rows and column arguments are separated by semicolons within the curly braces.

 Recommended Articles

 This is a guide to MINVERSE in Excel.
-Here we discuss How to use MINVERSE in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to use MINVERSE in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. TIME in Excel